Savannah-K/godot-2d-practice/README.md

 <a id="readme-top"></a>

 This is a practice game that has helped me learn godot!
-Its a platformer with coun collection and moving enemies!
+Its a platformer with coin collection and moving enemies!
 Reach the end to see the coins you collected!

 <!-- SHIELDS -->
 [![Contributors][contributors-shield]][contributors-url]